PrincetonUniversity/SPECFEMPP/docs/cookbooks/example_03.rst

     writer:
         wavefield:
             format: HDF5
-            directory: <output folder name>
+            directory: OUTPUT_FILES

-2. Saving the synthetics: We need to save the synthetics at the receiver locations.
+1. Saving the synthetics: We need to save the synthetics at the receiver locations.
 It is import that we save the synthetics in ASCII format for displacement seismograms.

 Lastly we define the source: